lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 In this example:

-- `pcr-index` identifies the PCRs that the Attester is expected to include in the TPM quote or equivalent Evidence.
+- `reqInfo.certificate-name` lets the Attester indicate more than one available Attestation Key certificate when multiple TPM attestation keys are present.
-- `certificate-name` lets the requester identify one or more acceptable Attestation Key certificates when more than one TPM attestation key is available.
+- `respInfo.tpm20-pcr-selection` identifies the PCR bank and PCR indices that the Attester is expected to include in the TPM quote or equivalent Evidence.
-- The `respInfo` value confirms which Attestation Key certificate is associated with the returned nonce and is therefore to be used when generating the fresh Evidence.
+- `respInfo.certificate-name` identifies which Attestation Key certificate the Attester is to use when generating the fresh Evidence associated with the returned nonce.

 This example is intended only to explain the purpose of `reqInfo` and `respInfo`.
 It does not define a new nonce-exchange type, a new OID, or a TPM attestation profile.
+The TPM quote itself, its signature, and any optional unsigned PCR values are conveyed later as Evidence and are not part of `respInfo`.

 # ASN.1 Module {#asn1}